Updated: Monday, December 14, 2020

 Notwithstanding the fact that the Court is closed to the public, and consistent with the Federal Rule of Bankruptcy Procedure 5001, the Court shall be deemed always open for the purpose of filing any pleading or other proper paper, issuing and returning process, and filing, making, or entering motions, orders and rules.
 Court staff are teleworking during regular business hours and are available to assist the public with case-related questions via telephone at 603-222-2600.

-The United States Bankruptcy Court for the District of New Hampshire has entered an Eleventh General Order Regarding Court Operations Under the Exigent Circumstances Created by COVID-19.
+The United States Bankruptcy Court for the District of New Hampshire has entered an Twelfth General Order Regarding Court Operations Under the Exigent Circumstances Created by COVID-19.

 Please see the Court's Coronavirus Disease (COVID-19) and Court Operations webpage for more information.